You will be asked to supply some basic information over the phone, to enable us to assign a Broker.

 After handling all enquiries from the various sources, the prospective buyers must be qualified.
 We eliminate time-wasters, hopefuls with no money, and inquisitive competitors.
 Interest is shown by a genuine buyer and an initial inspection or phone conference is arranged.

-If you have any information you consider sensitive you should advise us and we will require a confidentiality agreement to be signed.
+If you have any information you consider sensitive you should advise us and we will tailor our response to those those concerns.

-When an offer is received in writing, a deposit is then sought.
+When an offer is received in writing in the form of "letter of Offer", a deposit is then sought.
 We are available to both draft Letter of Intent and act as stakeholder during the sale process.

 Read more: The top 5 mistakes people make when using a business broker.